 From the youthful, zealous age of 18 to the mature, experienced age of 58, Alan and I endeavored to serve the Body of Christ through discipling new converts, guiding them into baptisms, chasing after and discipling youth, and exploring the frontiers of mission fields.
 At first, we held the hands of confused and suicidal teens.
 Later in their lives, we mentored and prodded them toward growth in Christ.
 Many of them are in ministry today, to the glory of the Father.
 Traveling across the nations, we washed the humble feet of the Indigenous and cried over the despicable state of the Venezuelans.
 We willingly and whole-heartedly answered the call to go…to care…to give.
 We did this together for 40 years.

 This not only impacted Alan and the other two men.
 It was also seared and sealed into my heart as his soulmate.
 The heart of God compels me forward.
-As the newfound leader of Frontline, I am now beginning to catch the whiff of Holy Spirit for our mission; to set the sail in light of the vision.
+As the newfound leader of Frontline Missions, I am now beginning to catch the wind of Holy Spirit for our mission—to set the sail in light of the vision.
 The Lord is at my side, whispering which direction to move.
-The battles and hardships are many, but nonetheless, I grasp the reins in obedience to the call and boldly begin to proclaim that God is with us and that we should not fear.
-God’s Word is our standard and our fortress; securing our battered souls from the storm to His stabilizing anchor.
+The battles and hardships are many but, nonetheless, I grasp the reins in obedience to the call and boldly begin to proclaim that God is with us and that we should not fear.
+God’s Word is our standard and our fortress, securing our battered souls from the storm to His stabilizing anchor.

 What has God been saying to Frontline?
 In 2017, the message was to hold steady and let us all grieve the loss of a great leader.
 The team remarkably continued on without skipping a beat.
 How could they?
 They must have been empowered from on High, as they themselves were heavily grieving and yet, the task was at hand and they, too, answered the call to go…to serve…to give.
 I remained at the side, watched their incredible response and labor as they not only completed the many planned mission trips, but later outdid themselves in celebrating Frontline’s 20-year Celebration in October 2017.
 How was this marvelous event pulled off?
 By an amazing and unified team that held steady in the hardship of the storm.
 In everything we did that night, we wanted to glorify God and lavish our love on those who have supported us.